 MOT PROBLEMS: There are several different ways of dealing with MOT problems or making a test result appeal.
 Find out how to make MOT test result appeals or take action yourself.

-MOT Rules and Regulations on Vehicle Testing in the United Kingdom
+MOT Regulations for Vehicle Testing in the United Kingdom